 Actionable details can be shared with the application team to show them what led up to the problem at the time of the degradation and exactly which component needs attention.
 The solution auto-discovers applications, creating performance baselines from the actual packets, which greatly simplifies configuration.

 The company says networks are getting more complicated, and with the proliferation of virtualisation into the network infrastructure, BYOD and cloud-based services, network engineers need to get ahead of the visibility challenges presented by these technologies.

-“Since problems can occur anywhere and at any time along a network path, from the wireless environment, across the WAN, through the core and into the data centre, engineers can utilise both portable and fixed components of the solution to troubleshoot end-to-end and everything in between,” the company says.
+“Since problems can occur anywhere and at any time along a network path, from the wireless environment, across the WAN, through the core and into the data center, engineers can utilise both portable and fixed components of the solution to troubleshoot end-to-end and everything in between,” the company says.